itt-co/itt/README.md

 <pre><code>irm raw.githubusercontent.com/emadadel4/itt/main/itt.ps1 | iex</code></pre>

 > [!NOTE]
 > All links point directly to the [itt.ps1](https://raw.githubusercontent.com/emadadel4/itt/refs/heads/main/itt.ps1)  file in this repository.
-You can test them in browser, make sure the link starts with https.
+You can test them in browser, make sure the link starts with https://

 ## ⚡ Quick Install Your Saved Apps (Run as Admin is recommended)
 Example: